Phyllody

 Phyllody is the abnormal development of floral parts into leafy structures.
 It is generally caused by phytoplasma or virus infections, though it may also be because of environmental factors that result in an imbalance in plant hormones.
-Phyllody causes the affected plant to become partially or entirely sterile, as it is unable to normally produce flowers.
+Phyllody causes the affected plant to become partially or entirely sterile, as it is unable to produce normal flowers.

 The condition is also known as phyllomorphy or frondescence; though the latter may sometimes refer more generically to foliage, leafiness, or the process of leaf growth.
 Phyllody is usually differentiated from floral virescence, wherein the flowers merely turn green in color but otherwise retain their normal structure.
 However, floral virescence and phyllody (along with witch's broom and other growth abnormalities), commonly occur together as symptoms of the same diseases.
 The term chloranthy is also often used for phyllody (particularly flowers exhibiting complete phyllody, such that it resembles leaf buds more than flowers), though in some cases it may refer to floral virescence.